Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 - Saliva helps us to maintain the correct amount of water in our bodies.
 When we become dehydrated, less saliva is made and the mouth becomes drier.
 This stimulates us to drink.

 - The parotid glands are the largest salivary glands.
-One gland is located in each cheek, in front of the ear.
+A parotid gland is located in each cheek, in front of the ear.
 It produces a watery liquid containing proteins.

 - The two submandibular or submaxillary glands are located under the floor of the mouth.
 They produce a liquid that is a mixture of water and mucus.

 - The two sublingual glands are located under the tongue in front of the submandibular ones.
 They produce a liquid that contains more mucus than the secretions of the other salivary glands.

 - Saliva leaves the glands in tubes called salivary ducts.